Bows against the Barons: Chapters 1–9

 The novel opens by depicting Dickon's hardships as a serf on a baronial manor.
-The boy being whipped by his bailiff for missing work and harassed by the village priest for not paying tithe.
-Despite his youth, Dickon has to serve as his family's breadwinner because his father Dick has been conscripted as an archer for the Crusades.
+He is whipped by his bailiff for missing work and harassed by the village priest for not paying tithe.
+Despite his youth, Dickon has to be his family's breadwinner because his father, Dick, has been conscripted as an archer for the Crusades.
 His troubles are compounded when the King's deer from nearby Sherwood Forest ravage his gardens.
 Moved by anger, Dickon kills one of the deer with an arrow.
-He then flees into Sherwood to avoid the penalties of poaching.
+He then flees into the forest to avoid the penalties of poaching.
 Eventually, he meets Alan-a-Dale, who leads him to Robin Hood's band.
 Proving adept at archery, Dickon is welcomed into their company.

 Disguised as a weaver's apprentice, Dickon becomes Robin's messenger to all of Nottingham's rebels.
-Led by a bridle-smith, Dickon and the populace assemble in the market-place to protest working conditions and demand the release of imprisoned workers.
+Led by a bridle-smith, Dickon and the populace assemble in the market-place to protest about working conditions and to demand the release of imprisoned workers.
 The Sheriff of Nottingham attempts to disperse them, but Robin and his outlaws arrive and overwhelm the Sheriff.
-In the resulting riot the imprisoned workers are freed.
+In the resulting riot, the imprisoned workers are freed.
 However, mounted soldiers from Nottingham Castle arrive to quash the revolt.

-Pursued by a horseman, Dickon escapes through secret passages and reaches the safety of Sherwood, but he is captured by royal foresters and escorted north to be tried for poaching.
+Pursued by a horseman, Dickon escapes through secret passages and reaches the safety of Sherwood Forest, but he is captured by royal foresters and escorted north to be tried for poaching.
 However, Alan manages to make contact with Dickon, having disguised himself as a blind minstrel and his messages as doggerel.
 On Alan's instructions, Dickon attempts to delay the foresters' journey.
-His plans almost go awry when he meets his former master Sir Rolf D'Eyncourt, who has returned from the Crusades and now attempts to reclaim Dickon.
-Fortunately, the head forester refuses to hand over the boy, insisting on the priority of royal justice.
+His plans almost go awry when he meets his former master, Sir Rolf D'Eyncourt, who has returned from the Crusades and now attempts to reclaim Dickon.
+Fortunately, the head forester refuses to hand him over, insisting on the priority of royal justice.
 As his journey resumes, Dickon vows revenge when he learns that his father has been killed in battle.
-When Dickon and the foresters eventually reach a village, the blacksmith and the villagers protest Dickon's captivity.
+When Dickon and the foresters eventually reach a village, the blacksmith and the villagers protest at Dickon's captivity.
 In the ensuing struggle, a forester almost kills Dickon, but Alan arrives in time and saves him.
 Together, they join the villagers in defeating the foresters.

 Later, soldiers are dispatched from Nottingham to punish the villagers, but Robin and his band ambush and defeat them before they reach their destination.

 Chapters 10–20

 In the meantime, Sir Rolf exploits and oppresses his tenants in his pursuit of wealth and luxury.
-The outlaws of Sherwood oppose him, stirring up the serfs to resist his tyranny.
-Allied with neighboring barons, Sir Rolf pens the outlaws in Sherwood and attempts to hunt them down.
+The outlaws of Sherwood Forest oppose him, stirring up the serfs to resist his tyranny.
+Allied with neighboring barons, Sir Rolf pens the outlaws in the forest and attempts to hunt them down.
 The outlaws defeat them by hiding in trees and picking off his men from camouflaged positions.
 As they celebrate their victory, Robin reveals his ultimate goal – the overthrow of all masters and freedom for the people of England.